acado/acado/doc/wiki/installation_cmake_windows.md

 Please proceed to [this](@ref md_installation_cmake_unix_common) webpage for further instructions.

 ## Installation for usage with Visual Studio {#md_iwin_vs}

+> **NOTE** Initial efforts have been made to compile ACADO with Visual Studio to be used from C++.
+However, our time and man power are limited plus our main development platforms are Linux and OS X. That said, we expect community to contribute here.
+In case you want to contribute, please make your own fork, develop code and make a pull request on GitHub.
+Thank you for your understanding!

 ### Prerequisites {#md_iwin_vs_pre}